jupyterhub/jupyterhub/docs/source/getting-started/authenticators-users-basics.md

 After starting the Hub once, it is not sufficient to **remove** a user from the allowed users set in your config file.
 You must also remove the user from the Hub's database, either by deleting the user from JupyterHub's admin page, or you can clear the `jupyterhub.sqlite` database and start fresh.
+The same is true of `Authenticator.admin_users`.

+JupyterHub 1.3 adds `c.Authenticator.strict_config` which, if True, makes the `allowed_users` and `admin_users` configuration the *only* way to add/remove users and admin permissions.
+If enabled, users removed from `allowed_users` and `admin_users` sets will have their permissions revoked, however this also means that users cannot be created or modified via the admin panel or API because users created in this way would necessarily be deleted upon every Hub restart.

 ## Use LocalAuthenticator to create system users